PeterC66/m4ops/NotesStandardsPractices.md

 - (Remember that npm install -E (or --save-exact) ensures that the current version is not updated)

-- [Vue Loader](https://vue-loader.vuejs.org/) is a loader for webpack that allows you to author Vue components in a format called Single-File Components (SFCs) - .vue

 ## Babel

 [Basics of Babel](https://babeljs.io/docs/en/learn)